coolsoftwaretyler/shaleen-title/_posts/2019-06-26-recap-of-ccc-6-25-meeting.md

 I was able to add some common-sense language further clarifying that the process would be evidence-based and relative to a consistent standard.
 The removal could apply to specific types of products, or specific brands.

-For reasons I find obvious, I moved to remove this section listing "categories of product types" the removal could additionally apply to:
+But, for reasons I find obvious, I moved to remove this section listing "categories of product types" the removal could additionally apply to:

 "A type of product including but not limited to marijuana seeds, marijuana clones, marijuana edibles, beverages, topical products, ointments, oils, tinctures, oral dosage forms or any other product identified by the Commission or its delegees."